Welcome to Xplisset Voice of America (Start Here)

 If you found XVOA because of the Heather Cox Richardson mess, welcome.

-If you found XVOA because of a Blackout Brief, a Substack Note, a viral comment, a political argument, a Reconstruction reference, or one of those moments where American news starts sounding like a broken church organ, welcome too.
+If you found XVOA because of a Blackout Brief, a Substack Note, a viral comment, a voting rights fight, an economic story that smelled funny, a Reconstruction reference, or one of those moments where American news starts sounding like a broken church organ, welcome too.

 Xplisset Voice of America is a Black-led intelligence desk explaining American power from the underside of history.